shailendra/rasa-paschmann-rasa-ui-docker-compose/README.md

 :warning: **Note - above command will overwrite all training data file with existing files if there any**

-below files will crate in **/app/** folder and will Training an initial model
+below files will create in **/app/** folder and will Training an initial model

 <table>
     <tr>